Teen Drinking: Risks, Consequences, And Solutions

 Some people go through a rebellious stage during their teenage years.
 Sometimes, teens turn to alcohol in an attempt to revolt or anger their parents.
 Teenagers who struggle with anger may also be inclined to try alcohol to cope with negative emotions.
 Some teenagers also just want to break the rules without thinking of the short- and long-term consequences of underage drinking.

-Attempts to self-medicate or escape from their problems
+Attempts to self-medicate or escape from mental health challenges

 Stress, anger, anxiety, and other challenging emotions can be common among teenagers.
 Not all teens have a healthy outlet or method for coping with their frustrations.
 Some teens concurrently experience a mental health disorder, such as depression or ADHD, which can make their teenage years additionally challenging.
 As a result, some teens turn to alcohol and other drugs in an attempt to self-medicate.
 This can cause more problems for them down the road.